ResearchCodingClub/EverythingWithEmacs/README.md

 ## Help functions

 - `C-h f` help on functions
+    - You can jump straight to the function source from this help window
 - `C-h v` help on variables
 - `C-h l` key stroke history (possibly with command names!)
 - `C-h m` help on current major mode (keybindings and useful functions)